Rahul Pandita: Career

 Pandita has worked as a war correspondent, and is known for his journalistic dispatches from the war hit countries like Iraq and Sri Lanka.
 He has also reported from North-Eastern India.
-In 2009, he was given a rare opportunity by the Maoist supreme commander, Ganapathi, to interview him.
+In 2009, he was given a rare opportunity to interview the Maoist supreme commander, Ganapathi.

 Pandita was also awarded the New India Fellowship.
 In 2015, he was also named a Yale World Fellow.

 Pandita is currently writing a screenplay for a web series for Sony Liv, based on his book on Pulwama, to be directed by the filmmaker Onir.
 It is supposed to be out by 2023.